powenn/HTB-CPTS/CheatSheet/Active Directory Enumeration & Attacks.md

 | `Get-DomainUser testspn -Properties samaccountname,serviceprincipalname,msds-supportedencryptiontypes` | PowerView tool used to check the `msDS-SupportedEncryptionType` attribute associated with a specific user account (`testspn`).
 Performed from a Windows-based host. |
 | `hashcat -m 13100 rc4_to_crack /usr/share/wordlists/rockyou.txt` | Used to attempt to crack the ticket hash using a wordlist (`rockyou.txt`) from a Linux-based host . |

+> We can use `Rubeus` with the `/tgtdeleg` flag to specify that we want only RC4 encryption when requesting a new service ticket.
+The tool does this by specifying RC4 encryption as the only algorithm we support in the body of the TGS request.
+This may be a failsafe built-in to Active Directory for backward compatibility.
+By using this flag, we can request an RC4 (type 23) encrypted ticket that can be cracked much faster.

+> Note: This does not work against a `Windows Server 2019 Domain Controller`, regardless of the domain functional level.
+It will always return a service ticket encrypted with the highest level of encryption supported by the target account.
+This being said, if we find ourselves in a domain with Domain Controllers running on Server 2016 or earlier (which is quite common), enabling AES will not partially mitigate Kerberoasting by only returning AES encrypted tickets, which are much more difficult to crack, but rather will allow an attacker to request an RC4 encrypted service ticket.
+In Windows Server 2019 DCs, enabling AES encryption on an SPN account will result in us receiving an AES-256 (type 18) service ticket, which is substantially more difficult (but not impossible) to crack, especially if a relatively weak dictionary password is in use.

 # ACL Enumeration & Tactics